cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 e2f2ae0a 6abc4e71 a884a961 c500515f 58e30b6a a582dd8d b6a65945 e08d2d76
 ```

-Implementations **MUST NOT** expose either the internal representation
-or its field implementation and **MUST NOT** expose any operations
-defined on the internal representations unless specified in this
-document.

-## Internal constants {#constants255}
+## Implementation constants {#constants255}

-This document references the following constant field element values.
+This document references the following constant field element values
-Implementations **MUST NOT** expose them to their API consumers.
+that are used for the implementation of group operations.

 * `D` = 37095705934669439343138083508754565189542113879843219016388785533085940283555
   * This is the Edwards d parameter for Curve25519, as specified in Section 4.1 of [@RFC7748].